guidefari/here_hugo/content/book/team-topologies.md

 - [Get the book here](https://itrevolution.com/team-topologies/)

 # 1.0 Four Different Types of Teams
-1. Stream aligned teams: organised around value streams, delivering value to a customer.
+1. **Stream aligned teams**: organised around value streams, delivering value to a customer.
 As Jeff Bezos says, this kind of team should have “line of sight to a customer”

 **These other teams make the stream aligned teams go faster**

-1. Enabling team: these help manage scarcity.
+1. **Enabling team**: these help manage scarcity.
 Eg there aren’t a lot of security engineers, user researchers, super good infrastructure okes going around.
 Enabling teams then act as consultants to the other teams
-1. Complicated subsystem team - think PhD math people working on a complex bit of the product
+1. **Complicated subsystem team** - think PhD math people working on a complex bit of the product
-1. Platform Team - platform & platform 2.0 from [ING bank]({{<ref ing-bank>}}) pretty interesting
+1. **Platform Team** - platform & platform 2.0 from [ING bank]({{<ref ing-bank>}}) pretty interesting

 ## Team first thinking
  - The team is the means of delivery